cfoust/cy/docs/src/architecture.md

 }
 ```

-`Send` looks scary, but it's used in `cy` mostly for key and mouse events on user input.
+`Send` looks scary, but it's used in `cy` mostly for key and mouse events.

 The easiest way to understand this is to think of a `Screen` as something that can render a `Stream` and turn it into something that can be composed with other `Screen`s.
 In fact, there is a `Screen` that [does just that](https://github.com/cfoust/cy/blob/main/pkg/mux/screen/terminal.go?plain=1#L13).

 `cy`'s [fuzzy finder](./fuzzy-finding.md) and [replay mode](./replay-mode.md) are both just `Screen`s, albeit complicated ones.

 Some `Screen`s just exist to compose other screens in some way, which is the bread and butter of any terminal multiplexer.

 The simplest example of this is `cy`'s [`Layers`](https://github.com/cfoust/cy/blob/main/pkg/mux/screen/layers.go?plain=1#L22), a `Screen` that lets you render one or more `Screen`s on top of one another, letting the screens underneath show through if any cells of the layer above are transparent.

+`Layers` is used to place the pane the user is currently interacting with on top of a [frame](./frames.md), such as in the default viewport:

+{{story png placeholder}}

+It is also used for `cy`'s toast messages ({{api cy/toast}}), which are implemented using a noninteractive `Screen` that is layered over the rest of the content on the client's screen.

+### Tying it all together

+To illustrate the difference between `Screen`s and `Streams`, consider the following description of how data flows back and forth from a client to its `Screen`s and back again.

+The flow for client input works like this:

+1. The client presses a key in the terminal where they originally connected to `cy`.
+The terminal emulator writes the byte sequence for that key to the standard input of the process controlling the terminal, which in this case is `cy` running as a client.
+   - When `cy` is running in client mode, it represents its connection to the server with a `Stream` ([`ClientIO`](https://github.com/cfoust/cy/blob/main/cmd/cy/client.go?plain=1#L49)), the `Read`, `Write`, and `Resize` methods of which are [connected](https://github.com/cfoust/cy/blob/main/pkg/mux/stream/cli/module.go?plain=1#L20) directly to the standard output, standard input, and `SIGWINCH` events of the controlling terminal.
+2. All of the events are sent using the WebSocket protocol via a Unix socket to the `cy` server, which is a separate process.
+3. The `cy` server writes the incoming bytes it received from the client to the corresponding [`Client`](https://github.com/cfoust/cy/blob/main/pkg/cy/client.go?plain=1#L34) on the server.
+A `Client` is just a `Stream`.
+4. The `Client` translates the bytes into key and mouse events that are then sent (via `Send`) to the `Screen` the `Client` is attached to.
+These events usually travel through several different `Screen`s before reaching their destination, but ultimately they are passed into whatever `Screen` the client is currently attached to--whether that be a pane, the fuzzy finder, or replay mode.